 If you’re like most teachers, you only get paid once a month.
 And given it’s a teacher’s salary, we know that you probably don’t have much leftover at the end of the month.
 That’s why we want to give you these 6 easy tips to help you save money on TPT!

-First of all, if you don’t know what Teachers Pay Teachers is, it is the MOST popular online marketplace for teacher created resources.
-There are millions – yes, millions – of resources for teaching students in the classroom and at home!
+First of all, if you don’t know what Teachers Pay Teachers are, it is the MOST popular online marketplace for teacher-created resources.
+Millions – yes, millions – of resources for teaching students in the classroom and at home!